The Secret to Creating Consistent Content (that nobody’s talking about)

 Since you’re reading this article, that’s probably not the case.

-But despite what you may be thinking – you’re not alone.
-Lots of content creators struggle with finding their rhythm to publish consistently.
+Despite what you may be thinking – you’re not alone.
+Lots of content creators struggle with finding their rhythm to publish consistently!

 However, we all know content is king and the money is in the audience.

 And publishing valuable blogs, podcasts and videos for your audience they’ll be more likely to buy your paid offerings too.
 Without needing to spend money on ads, an engaged audience is the foundation of a business based on content marketing.

 There’s just one problem.